Viridis Graduate InstituteEcopsychology and Environmental Humanities

 Our focused curriculum combined with accomplished educators prepare students to tackle community and global issues by applying skills, training and knowledge toward creative, practical and inclusive solutions that effect sustainable change across diverse career or vocational choices.

 Competency-based programs allow students to demonstrate through assessments that they have acquired the set of competencies (levels of knowledge, skill, and ability) required for a particular degree or certificate.

-Student Summer Internship Program
+Student Summer Fieldwork